-While the production Audi C2 (1976-1982 Audi 100/200/5000) never received the planned rotary engine, the C2 and subsequent C3 had a lot in common with the NSU Ro80 — and not just because stylist Claus Luthe was Audi’s design director during the C2’s development (although he is generally credited only with the interior; the exterior was the work of Hartmut Warkuß).
-The C2 lacked the Ro80’s semiautomatic transmission, independent rear suspension, and inboard front brakes, and only the more expensive Audi 200 had rear discs, but in overall size, profile, ride and handling balance, and concern with aerodynamics, the C2 seemed to have studied at the feet of its NSU predecessor.
-(It’s also easy to see how the 200 could have been the basis of a second-generation Ro80.)
-The Ro80 remains obscure in the U.S., but its Audi descendants had a strong influence on automotive design in the 1980s and 1990s, in America and Japan as well as in Europe.
+While the production Audi C2 (1976–1982 Audi 100/200/5000) never received the planned rotary engine, the C2 and subsequent C3 had a lot in common with the NSU Ro80 — and not just because stylist Claus Luthe was Audi’s design director during the C2’s development (although he’s generally credited only with the interior; the exterior was the work of Hartmut Warkuß).
+The Audi lacked the Ro80’s semiautomatic transmission, independent rear suspension, and inboard front brakes, and only the more expensive Audi 200 had rear discs, but in overall size, profile, ride and handling balance, and concern with aerodynamics, the Audi seemed to have studied at the feet of its NSU predecessor.
+(It’s also easy to see how the Audi 200 could have been the basis of a next-generation Ro80.)
+Although the NSU Ro80 remains obscure in the U.S., its Audi descendants had a strong influence on automotive design throughout the 1980s and 1990s, in America and Japan as well as in Europe.

-Doubts about the Wankel’s reliability dogged the Ro80 for many years and the car’s rehabilitation (in the Soviet sense) was a lengthy process.
-A reputation for early engine failure does nothing good for residuals and so it’s little surprise that the Ro80’s resale values plummeted catastrophically in the 1970s.
+Doubts about the Wankel’s reliability dogged the NSU Ro80 for many years, and the car’s rehabilitation (in the Soviet sense) was a lengthy process.
+A reputation for early engine failure does nothing good for residuals, so it’s little surprise that the Ro80’s resale values plummeted catastrophically in the 1970s.
 Since the rest of the car was generally quite sound, some owners resorted to engine swaps.
-A popular choice was the German Ford V-4, which rivaled the KKM 612 for compactness if not power or refinement.
+A popular choice was the German Ford V-4, which rivaled the KKM 612 for compactness, if not power or refinement.
 Another obvious substitution was a two-rotor Mazda 12A or 13B; while many surviving Ro80s once again have rotary engines, not all were made in Neckarsulm.

 Back in 1956, before the NSU KKM was even invented, Ford Motor Company engineer Donald Frey (quoted a decade later in Motor Trend) opined that for a new engine design to seriously challenge the dominant four-stroke reciprocating (Otto-cycle) format, it was not enough to beat the Otto cycle in a few areas — the newcomer had to be superior in all or most respects.
 The rotary engine came closer than many challengers, but the Otto-cycle engine was able to close the gap in many of the Wankel’s areas of superiority faster than the Wankel’s limitations could be overcome.

-Would the Ro80 have been more successful if NSU had opted for a safer, more orthodox design brief, perhaps with the alternative of a conventional piston engine?
-Perhaps, perhaps not, but one thing is certain: the results would have been far less interesting.
+Would the Ro80 have been more successful if NSU had opted for a more orthodox design brief, perhaps with the alternative of a conventional piston engine?
+Maybe, maybe not, but one thing is certain: The results would have been far less less interesting.